-It had C&O GP-9 5918 pulling six cars.
+It had Chesapeake & Ohio GP9 5918 pulling six cars.
 I would ride this train later.

 This museum is all about Chessie the C&O Cat.

-Another view of the C&O 4-8-4 614 known now as the Greenbrier Presidential Express.
+Another view of Chesapeake and Ohio 4-8-4 614.
 I asked about the little train and giving me a ride and he said yes!
 I asked how far one lap was and he responded a quarter of a mile.
 How many laps do you do?
 Three but if no one is waiting I would do four if you ask.
 I asked so he did four for my trip.
 We then left the boarding area.

 These are from one lap of the four.
 I thanked him for doing this and so did all the other passengers.
 I met Robin back in the freighthouse and we decided it was time to leave.

-The C&O 2-8-0 701 without the young lady.
-From we here we drove and found both train in Covington.
+The steam engine without the young lady.
+From we here we drove and found both stations.

-The C&O Passenger station in Covington.
-From here we drove US 220 north to Hot Springs where we checked into the Rose Loe Motel and checked into the night.
-I worked on two stories from today and we went back down to Hot Springs for Subway and ate back in the room.
+The Chesapeake & Ohio passenger station in Covington built in 1891.
+From here we drove US 220 north to Hot Springs where we checked into the Rose Loe Motel.
+I worked on two stories from today then returned to Hot Springs for Subway and brought our food back to the room.
 We called it an early night.